latex3/latex3.github.io/help/bugs/index.md

 packages largely unchanged over the last decade except for fixing bugs.
-As a result encountering a bug in the core software is a rather rare occurrence and if it happens then usually it is a pretty obscure bug, or it is one occurring in the [most recent additions to the LaTeX core added by us]({{site.baseurl}}/news/).
+As a result encountering a bug in the core software is a rather rare occurrence and if it happens then usually it is a pretty obscure bug, or it is one occurring in the [most recent additions we have added to the  LaTeX core]({{site.baseurl}}/news/).

 The situation is somewhat different in the package universe, where far more active development happens and new packages appear regularly.
-Furthermore, because the development is in the hand of many developers acting independently from each other (and often with different ideas about features, functionality and interfaces) some combination of packages simply do not work together, or only if the packages are
+Furthermore, because the development is in the hands of many developers acting independently from each other (and often with different ideas about features, functionality and interfaces) some combination of packages simply do not work together, or only if the packages are